Dubai Shopping Festival: News

 Multiple world records have been set in Dubai during the Dubai Shopping Festival.
 In 1999, the world's longest gold chain and sofa as well as the biggest chair, stationary bicycle, and mattress were shown at the festival.
 In 2001, the largest incense burner, shopping bag, and bowl of biriyani were displayed at the festival.
 In 2002, the largest entry visa in size was issued, along with the showcase of the largest magazine and box of chocolates.
 In 2004, the largest shopping cart and calendar, as well as the longest buffet were displayed.
-In 2006, the festival was postponed, and later cancelled due to the death of Dubai's ruler, sheikh Maktoum bin Rashid Al Maktoum.
+In 2006, the festival was postponed, and later cancelled due to the death of Dubai's ruler, Sheikh Maktoum bin Rashid Al Maktoum.
 In 2013, Dubai Metro held the first fashion show that took place on a moving train as a part of the DSF festivities.
+The Dubai Shopping Festival (DSF) 2023-2024 will be held from 15 December 2023 to 29 January 2024.

+The Activities

+The festival has included many diverse activities over the years such as shop and win, lucky draws, and shopping parades.
+The festival also offers retail shopping options with great discounts on a wide range of products and prizes for the best spenders, in addition to global brands offering exclusive products and collections for the festival, accompanied by fashion shows by local and international designers.
+Live concerts and art shows are also held, with food festivals that include international cuisine.
+A children's area has been added with entertainment tours.
+The Dubai Shopping Festival has been distinguished by cultural events and exhibitions that showcase the heritage and traditions of the United Arab Emirates, and sessions are held to meet celebrities and influencers.
+The festival offers travel packages that facilitate visas and planning for travel to Dubai.
+The festival concludes with fireworks displays on the last day.